truenas/documentation/content/TruenasApps/StableApps/InstallNetdataApp.md

 {{< trueimage src="/images/SCALE/Apps/InstallNetdataScreen.png" alt="Install Netdata Screen" id="Install Netdata Screen" >}}

-Application configuration settings presented in several sections, are explained in [Understanding Netdata Settings](#understanding-netdata-settings) below.
+Application configuration settings presented in several sections, are explained in [Understanding Netdata Settings](#understanding-netdata-wizard-settings) below.
 To find specific fields click in the **Search Input Fields** search field, scroll down to a particular section or click on the section heading on the navigation area in the upper-right corner.

 Accept the default values in **Application Name** and **Version**.

 Accept the default settings in **Netdata Configuration** and the default port in **Node Port to use for Netdata UI**.
-The SCALE Netdata app uses the default port **20489** to communicate with Netdata and show the Netdata local dashboard.
+The TrueNAS Netdata app uses the default port **20489** to communicate with Netdata and show the Netdata local dashboard.

-Make no changes in the **Storage** section to allow SCALE to create the storage volumes for the app, or to use datasets created for Netdata configuration storage, select **Enable Host Path for Netdata** to show the **Host Path for Netdata Configuration** settings.
+Make no changes in the **Storage** section to allow TrueNAS to create the storage volumes for the app, or to use datasets created for Netdata configuration storage, select **Enable Host Path for Netdata** to show the **Host Path for Netdata Configuration** settings.

 {{< trueimage src="/images/SCALE/Apps/InstallNetdataStorageEnableHostPath.png" alt="Install Netdata Storage Enable Host Path" id="Install Netdata Storage Enable Host Path" >}}